Supplementary insurance for travel vaccinations abroad in the EU

 FAQ

-What is the difference between international health insurance and additional travel vaccination insurance?
+What is the difference between overseas health insurance and travel vaccination supplementary insurance?

 How do I correctly submit the costs for a travel vaccination?

 You initially pay for the vaccine and the doctor yourself.
-Then submit the doctor's private invoice (according to GOÄ) and the prescription for the vaccine to your supplementary insurance or statutory health insurance.
+Then submit the doctor's private invoice (according to GOÄ) and the prescription for the vaccine to your supplementary insurance or statutory health insurance (GKV).
 Keep all receipts carefully.

-Does the supplementary insurance also cover the costs for travel medical advice?
+Does the supplementary insurance also cover the costs of travel medical advice?

 Are there waiting periods for supplementary insurance for travel vaccinations?

-As a rule, there are little to no waiting times for travel vaccinations.
-You can often complete the protection shortly before your trip and immediately avail of the services.
+As a rule, there are no waiting times, or only very short ones, for travel vaccinations.
+You can often arrange cover at short notice before a trip and make use of the benefits immediately.

-Which vaccinations are most commonly required for travel within the EU?
+Which vaccinations are most commonly needed for travel in other EU countries?

-In addition to checking the standard vaccinations (tetanus, diphtheria), an FSME vaccination is relevant for many regions in Central, Eastern, and Northern Europe.
-Depending on your style and destination of travel, a Hepatitis A vaccination might also be advisable.
+In addition to checking standard vaccinations (tetanus, diphtheria), a vaccination against tick-borne encephalitis (TBE) is relevant for many regions in Central, Eastern and Northern Europe.
+Depending on your travel style and destination, vaccination against hepatitis A may also be advisable.

 Subscribe to our newsletter